 Dr. Jacobs will help with this.
 During your consultation, he will ensure you understand the results you can realistically expect along with complications that may occur and possible downsides of top surgery.
 Having performed breast surgery for both men and women for more than 30 years, he is very well positioned to anticipate various outcomes, and he will not be disappointed should you decide the tradeoffs are not worthwhile.
 The responsibility of giving you the information you need is his; the decisions are yours.
 Why not contact our office to arrange an appointment today?

-Here is an overview of some the risks and results of woman to man surgery.
+Here is an overview of some of the risks and results of the woman to man surgery.